photoprism/photoprism-docs/docs/user-guide/library/originals.md

 #### Cleanup ####
-Admins have the option to select the "Cleanup".
-When files are indexed with this option, PhotoPrism deletes orphaned index entries, sidecar files, and thumbnails after the indexing process.
+Admins can optionally enable the cleanup option to delete unused thumbnails from the cache folder and remove orphaned index entries.
+If you do this from time to time, it can speed up indexing and reduce storage usage.
 #### Automatic Indexing ####

 Indexing is triggered automatically when files are [synced with the *originals* folder via WebDAV](../sync/webdav.md).